 - Health Sciences – Dr. Michelle Boyce

-- Mathematics – Melanie Largin
+- Business and Professional Studies – Melanie Largin

 The student should explain what grade he or she thinks should have been awarded, and why.
 Submit all documentation with the explanation.
 The academic dean may contact the instructor for further documentation.